 "Proponents of the law champion it as a way to eliminate the pay gap, arguing that an employer's use of an applicant's previous salary history could lead to gender-based wage discrimination," said Christine Hendrickson, co-chair of Seyfarth Shaw's Pay Equity Group and senior counsel, in a statement.
 "The theory is that applicants would be paid based on their past earnings, rather than what they would be offered if judged on a blank slate."

 Hendrickson notes there is criticism of the bill because it's believed that it will not eliminate any wage gap, but will instead create greater reliance on salary negotiation.

 To further crack down on this initiative, the New York City Commission on Human Rights will be enforcing the new law, the statement said.
 The commission will impose a civil penalty of up to $125 for an unintentional violation, and up to $250,000 for an "intentional malicious violation."

 Though closing the gap through legislation is the first step, women have the power to demand change in their pay.
-However, according to Augustine, women are less likely to negotiate a job offer, setting themselves up to lose hundreds of thousands of dollars over the course of their careers.
+However, according to career experts, women are less likely to negotiate a job offer, setting themselves up to lose hundreds of thousands of dollars over the course of their careers.

-"Many women are scared to negotiate because they’re afraid of being considered too pushy," Augustine said.
+Augustine agrees.
+"Many women are scared to negotiate because they're afraid of being considered too pushy," she said.
 "There is a fear that if they demand more money, the job offer will be revoked.
-They’re overly concerned about being polite, often to the detriment of their paychecks."
+They're overly concerned about being polite, often to the detriment of their paychecks."